 The Vatican – the name

-The first time the Vatican City was mention in 263 AD by Pope Dionysius when he mentions it as Città del Vaticano.
+The first time the Vatican City was mentioned in 263 AD by Pope Dionysius when he mentions it as Città del Vaticano.

 Symbols of Vatican City

-The Vatican City issues its own euro coins, which are legal tender in Italy and San Marino.
+- Copper coins The Vatican City issues its own euro coins, which are legal tender in Italy and San Marino.
 The special edition has a portrait of Pope Francis on them.
-The First edition of Euro coins had Pope John Paul II – one of the most famous people from Poland.
+The First edition of Euro coins had Pope John Paul II – one of the most famous Poles.

 The Vatican is the only country in the world that has Latin as one of its official languages.
 So a dead tongue is not so dead after all.
 In the Vatican, you can withdraw money from an ATM that displays the inscriptions in Latin.